syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRenderDetailsUpdate (Trendline)

+Triggers when the trendline gets rendered.
 The `onRenderDetailsUpdate` callback contains the following arguments.

 * `seriesName` - specifies the series name of the trendline.
-* `calculatedDataPoints` - specifies the data points of the series.
+* `calculatedDataPoints` - specifies the calculated data points of the trendline.
 * `trendlineName` - specifies the name of the trendline.
 * `intercept` - specifies the intercept value of the trendline.
-* `rSquaredValue` - specifies the r-square value of the trendline.
+* `rSquaredValue` - specifies the r-squared value of the trendline.
 * `slope` - specifies the slope value of the trendline.

 {% highlight dart %}